 General Finishes Wood Stain

 It is a premium, quality wood stain ideal for exterior surfaces.
-The pigment works on vertical surfaces such as garage doors and furniture.
-The water-based stains are not for large and horizontal surfaces such as decks.
+The pigment works on vertical surfaces such as garage doors and furniture, and the water-based stains are not for large and horizontal surfaces such as decks.

-The UV absorbers protect the wood from the sunlight.
-That reduces the chances of changing color due to sunlight.
+The UV absorbers protect the wood from the sunlight, reducing the chances of changing color due to sunlight.
 Mold and mildew growth is reduced.
 Use a brush, roller, or spray for the application.

 The clean-up is easy and quick.
 It requires soap and water.
 Work in a well-ventilated area so that the process does not take long.
 Stir the contents before use.
 Dilution is allowed for a lighter color.
 Remove the dust after sanding.